Invitations

 How Invitations Work

-Note: HackerOne will be sure to prevent you from being overwhelmed with reports.
+Note: HackerOne will prevent you from being overwhelmed with reports.

 Technically

-Our invitations system relies on an internal hacker invitation algorithm that runs periodically.
+Our invitation system relies on an internal hacker invitation algorithm that runs periodically.
 It will find the right hackers based on your needs at the right time.

 It will take into account a few optional parameters to be configured with your assigned Customer Success Manager (CSM):